social-media-ethics-automation/book/book_contents/ch18_public_shaming/04_repair_and_reintegration.md

 ## Reflection questions
+- Do you think there are situations where reconciliation is not possible?
-- Does Jeremy Schneider's apology cover the five steps of repentance from Rabbi Danya Ruttenberg?
+- Does Jeremy Schneider's apology cover the five steps of repentance listed by Rabbi Danya Ruttenberg?
 - Pick a situation where someone is being publicly shamed.
 Who is responsible for accepting or rejecting their apology/repentance?
 - Pick a social media platform and a situation where someone is being publicly shamed.
 What might that person do to try to repair or reintegrate after the public shaming?
 - Pick a social media platform.
 In what ways does that platform make it difficult to repair or reintegrate after public shaming?